-Audit Committee.
-The Audit Committee consists of three directors, Messrs.
-Getz, Rossi and Sherman.
-Two of the directors, Messrs.
-Getz and Rossi are Independent Directors.
+The Nasdaq Stock Market requires that audit committees of listed companies be comprised of at least three directors who (i) are Independent Directors or if certain exceptional and limited circumstances exist, a board of directors may determine that membership on an audit committee by an individual who is not Independent is required by the best interest of the corporation and its stockholders, and the board of directors discloses, in the next annual proxy statement subsequent to such determination, the nature of the relationship and the reasons for the determination, (ii) satisfy certain requirements concerning financial literacy and comply with certain restrictions concerning business relationships with the company, and (iii) submit written affirmation to the company with respect to matters relating to the foregoing.
 An "Independent Director" is a director who is a person other than an officer or employee of the Company or its subsidiaries or any other individual having a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-The National Association of Securities Dealers, Inc. ("NASD") requires that audit committees of listed companies be comprised of at least three directors who (i) are Independent Directors or if certain exceptional and limited circumstances exist, a board of directors may determine that membership on an audit committee by an individual who is not Independent is required by the best interest of the corporation and its stockholders, and the board of directors discloses, in the next annual proxy statement subsequent to such determination, the nature of the relationship and the reasons for the determination, (ii) satisfy certain requirements concerning financial literacy and comply with certain restrictions concerning business relationships with the company, and (iii) submit written affirmation to the company with respect to matters relating to the foregoing.
-Mr. Sherman served as the Company's Chief Executive Officer from August 1997 until November 1998.
-Pursuant to NASD Release No. 34-42231 dated December 14, 1999, if a director has been employed by a company at any time during the past three years, he is deemed not to be Independent.
-On March 30, 2001, the Board determined it was in the best interest of the Company and its stockholders to appoint Mr. Sherman to the Audit Committee even though he was deemed not to be Independent because three years had not elapsed since he served as the Company's Chief Executive Officer due to the level of his financial savvy and business expertise in comparison to the Company's other candidates.
-The of the Board.
-The Audit Committee reviews and supervises the Company's financial controls, including the selection of the Company's independent public accountants, reviews the Company's books and accounts, meets with the Company's officers regarding the Company's financial controls, acts upon recommendations of the Company's independent public accountants and takes further actions as the Audit Committee deems necessary to complete an audit of the Company's books and accounts.
-The Audit Committee met six times during the year ended December 31, 2001.
+If a director has been employed by a company at any time during the past three years, he is deemed not to be Independent.
+Messrs.
+Getz and Rossi are Independent Directors and were Independent Directors for all of the 2001 fiscal year.
+Mr. Sherman served as the Company's Chief Executive Officer from August 1997 until November 1998 and was therefore not deemed to be an Independent Director at the time of his appointment to the Audit Committee.
+The Board determined it was in the best interest of the Company and its stockholders to appoint Mr. Sherman to the Audit Committee for the 2001 fiscal year even though he was deemed not to be Independent at the time of his appointment because of his financial and business expertise.
+Mr. Sherman became an Independent Director within the Nasdaq Stock Market definition in November 2001, and is currently an Independent Director.